The Apawamis Club

 The Apawamis Club is a private country club located in Rye, New York, Westchester County, long known for its 18-hole golf course and prominence in the sport of squash.
-The 1911 U.S. Amateur Championship was contested here, resulting in a playoff between the reigning British Amateur champion, Harold Hilton, and his lesser-known American opponent, Fred Herreshoff.
+The 1911 U.S. Amateur was contested here, resulting in a playoff between the reigning British Amateur champion, Harold Hilton, and his lesser-known American opponent, Fred Herreshoff.
 Apawamis is also the home base of a nationally recognized junior squash program and hosts the world renowned Briggs Cup tournament.

 Club Founding and History

 The Apawamis Club was originally founded on June 25, 1890 as a social organization by a group of 40 gentlemen from Rye and the surrounding towns.
 Their shared goal was “to improve both the physical and moral tone of the village”.
 The club was named after an area in Rye dubbed Apawamis by the Native Americans.
 The name is derived from the words "appoqua" which means “to cover” and "mis" meaning “the trunk of a tree” – together the name implies “the covering tree”.

 Located in a residential area of Rye between Club Road and Highland Road, Apawamis abuts two historic neighborhoods.
-Its property boasts two significant National Register eligible structures.
+Its property boasts one significant National Register eligible structures.
 The current Apawamis clubhouse was completed in 1908, and built of stone, replacing a previous wooden structure consumed by fire in February 1907.
 The structure was designed by Frank A. Moore and the cornerstone was laid sometime after Thanksgiving 1907.

-The Apawamis "Manager's House" on Highland Road was built in 1895 and belonged to one of the founding members of the club, Henry W. Cooper.
+A structure once known as the Apawamis "Manager's House" was built in 1895 and moved to Highland Road.
+It belonged to one of the founding members of the club, Henry W. Cooper.
 As Treasurer of the Apawamis Board, Cooper was instrumental in the purchase of the club's current property in 1899.
+The building was torn down in May 2023.